Silicon dioxide: Other

+fiberglass contains silica, which is a key component in its composition, typically making up about 65% of the material.
+Silica is combined with other compounds to create the glass fibers used in fiberglass products.

 Production

 Silicon dioxide is mostly obtained by mining, including sand mining and purification of quartz.

 Quartz is suitable for many purposes, while chemical processing is required to make a purer or otherwise more suitable (e.g. more reactive or fine-grained) product.

 Precipitated silica

 Precipitated silica or amorphous silica is produced by the acidification of solutions of sodium silicate.
 The gelatinous precipitate or silica gel, is first washed and then dehydrated to produce colorless microporous silica.
 The idealized equation involving a trisilicate and sulfuric acid is: